Most up and over garage doors have a standard cylinder lock or frame bolts built into their handles.

 The two units are attached to the inside of the door and are difficult to tamper with from the outside.

-Unfortunately it doesn’t really offer any visual deterrent to opportunistic thieves.
-The only evidence that it’s been installed are the four bolts on either side of the door.
+Unfortunately, it doesn’t really offer any visual deterrent to opportunistic thieves.
+The only evidence that it’s been installed is the four bolts on either side of the door.

 Career burglars might recognise these and move on.